 This is why we recommend a comprehensive course of study in the culinary arts and services, particularly for the college aspirant with a talent for taste.
 If you can picture yourself presiding over food prep for a team of hungry zombie-hunters, fresh from a day’s work, this may be the major for you.

 Of course, there’s much more to it than that.
-In a time of food scarcity, you would be possessed with the invaluable capacity to yield comestibles, apportion non-perishables, and make well-informed decisions about that which is and which is not healthfully safe to plate.
-This latter skill is especially important if you find yourself in a context where the electrical grid is no longer a functioning reality.
+In a time of food scarcity, you would be possessed with the invaluable capacity to yield comestibles, apportion non-perishables, and make aesthetically-intuitive decisions about plating.
+This latter skill is especially important if you find yourself in a context without a functioning electrical grid.
 Saving, storing, and protecting food supplies from spoilage and infestation will be critical to the survival of your society.

 Equally important are the kitchen management skills that accompany this major.
 Keeping a sanitary workplace, presiding over a cook staff, and ensuring a timely and efficient service will all be essential to the health and morale of your fellow survivors.
 A food-poisoning event could look an awful lot like an early-stage zombie outbreak, which would obviously have fairly disastrous results.
 Your diligence as a culinary major could make the difference between an evening of fine dining and a grisly massacre.

-No one wants to hear your opinion on why the housing bubble burst.
-Chances are, it has something to do with the relatively poor track record that zombies have shown in making mortgage payments.
+You may be an economics major, but no one wants to hear your opinion on why the housing bubble burst.
+It had something to do with sub-prime mortgage lending to zombies without a real understanding of interest rates.
+It’s kind of obvious if you think about it.
 But fear not: your talents as an economist will not be wasted in the undead world.
 Commodities trading will take on a whole new meaning after the apocalypse.

-As a student of economics, you may be the most qualified among your fellow survivors to help maintain a healthy balance sheet between income (goods being produced) and expenditures (those being consumed) for your tiny, autarkic community.
+As an economics major, you may be the most qualified among your fellow survivors to help maintain a healthy balance sheet between income (goods being produced) and expenditures (those being consumed) for your tiny, autarkic community.

-This is one profession in which your outlook may actually improve with the impending Zombie Apocalypse.
+An education degree could actually open up a lot of doors after the impending Zombie Apocalypse.
 To be sure, standardized testing will be a thing of the past as educators work to focus on decidedly more practical interests.
 Though traditional reading, math, and science courses will be building blocks in the educational process, the grading system, ranking, and curving procedures traditionally associated with education will fall by the wayside.
-Students will largely be motivated instead by the intrinsic understanding that failure makes you significantly more vulnerable to being eaten by a zombie.
+Students will largely be motivated instead by the intrinsic understanding that failure makes you significantly more likely to be eaten by a zombie.

 We have a grave responsibility to protect our children and instill in them everything they need to thrive in this world.
 In a time of Zombie Apocalypse, these needs will change slightly.
 Your history lessons will likely be divided between that which occurred following the year 1 AZ (After Zombies) and that which occurred in the BZ (Before Zombies) era.
 Science classes will expand their focus from Drosophila mating and frog dissection to include taxonomy of the undead.
 Considerably more classroom time will be dedicated to training in armed combat.

-As an education major, it will be your charge to instruct with knowledge, compassion, patience — and some level of urgency.
+As an education major, it will be your charge to instruct with knowledge, compassion, patience— and some level of urgency.
 It’s a tough world out there and our young learners will literally be eaten alive if not properly prepared.
 To the end of securing a future for your community and for the world at large, you must take an active part in creating a self-contained educational system.
 Design classrooms, author curricula, and provide pedagogical support to those with specialized skill sets of value to young learners.
-As a teacher, you are the thin red line (or blue, depending on your politics) which stands between our children and ignorance — as well as ignorance’s closest relation, a horrible bloody death.
+As a teacher, you are the thin line which stands between our children and ignorance— as well as ignorance’s closest relation, a horrible bloody death.